 Guided SUP Asheville River Trips

 Direct from Hawaii, Wai Mauna Asheville SUP Tours (pic above) is definitely the expert on stand up paddleboards with the only guided SUP tours in town.
 Paddle a 4-mile or 7-mile scenic trip downstream on the French Broad River through Biltmore and Asheville.
 Your certified instructor will even take some photos of you for a great souvenir.
 We especially like their "Dawn Patrol" and sunset trips.
 Also, you can book a self-guided trip with a shuttle or get private lessons.
 Their 6-person SUP is a lot of fun with friends.
 In Hawaiian, the name "Wai Mauna" translates as "mountain water".
 Their stable boards are designed by the Maui-based paddler credited with starting the sport.
 Their tours emobody the friendly aloha spirit.
-They operate through October, so a great way to enjoy our fall foliage.
+Looking for a paddleboard rental and delivery to your lake house?
+Their sister company, Asheville Paddleboard Delivery brings them to your door.
 Go to their Web site.

 Self-Guided SUP Asheville River Trips